-Suspect In Kidnap/Atempted Rape Of 75-Year-Old Ventura Woman Pleads Not Guilty
+Doubt Raised About Mental Competency Of Suspect In Kidnap/Atempted Rape Of 75-Year-Old Ventura Woman

-Updated--The suspect in the kidnap and attempted rape of a 75-year-old Ventura woman in her front yard May 24th has been formally charged by the Ventura County District Attorney's Office.
+Updated--A doubt has been raised about the mental competency of the suspect in the kidnap and attempted rape of a 75-year-old Ventura woman in her front yard.

-26-year-old Lathanial Walker, described by Ventura police as a vagrant, entered not guilty pleas Friday to Felony Attempted Kidnapping for Rape and two Misdemeanors of Lewd Conduct and Elder Abuse.
+26-year-old Lathanial Walker, described by Ventura police as a vagrant, had earlier pleaded not guilty to Felony Attempted Kidnapping for Rape and two Misdemeanors of Lewd Conduct and Elder Abuse.

 He also denied 21 special allegations.

-The victim was gardening in her front yard in the 200 block of South Dunning Street around 8:15 AM on the morning of May 24th when Walker is alleged to have walked up and just stood there watching her for several minutes.
+The victim was gardening in her front yard in the 200 block of South Dunning Street on the morning of May 24th when Walker is alleged to have walked up and just stood there watching her.

-Police say he then is alleged to have moved closer to her, dropped his pants, grabbed her, and began to drag her toward a more secluded area.
+Police say he then is alleged to have moved closer, dropped his pants, grabbed her, and began to drag her toward a more secluded area.

 The victim yelled for help and her neighbors rescued her.